davidchatz/aws-diagnose-ec2-ssh/README.md

 For someone new to AWS and maybe new to UNIX-based commands as well, setting up a new VPC with an EC2 instance and connecting to that instance via SSH can be challenging.
 If something is not configured correctly it can be difficult to find and fix the problem.

-This lab is designed to help someone learn how to investigate and fix potential problems by intentionally creating a "broken" environment and over a number of labs fix that environment until it works.
+This course is designed to help someone learn how to investigate and fix potential problems by intentionally creating broken environments in each lab which need to be fixed.

 At this time the infrastructure setup is in cloud formation templates, since this was quicker for me to define, test and repeat than using the console.
-If the structure of the lab is helpful, I may then invest the effort to describe the same steps in the console (which is where the target audience are likely to setup infrastructure) and even the command line.
+If the structure of the lab is helpful, then it makes sense to invest the effort to describe the same steps in the console, which is where the target audience are likely to setup infrastructure.

 ## Assumptions